ibm-cloud-architecture/refarch-kc/docs/deployments/minikube.md

 In the shell prompt you have access to ping command to test name resolution.

-### Zookeeper or kafka bitmani pod in ImagePullBackOff
+### Zookeeper or kafka bitnami pod in ImagePullBackOff

 The issue may happen if you are not connected to the internet (yes we code in planes !).
 The statefulsets are using images with docker.io/bitnami/zookeeper or docker.io/bitnami/kafka, but when the images are local, they look like: